Top kettle brands for 2019

 |Brand||Average test score||Reliability rating||How owners rate this brand||Overview of our verdict|

 Reliability scores and owner ratings are based on a May 2017 survey of 4,040 Which? members who own kettles.
-The average test score is based on results of all models tested between October 2008 and May 2017, and this table is correct as of June 2017.
-There's no average test score for two brands as we've not currently tested any kettles made by them.
+The average test score is based on results of all models tested between October 2008 and November 2018, and this table is correct as of November 2018.
+There's no average test score for three brands as we've not currently tested any available kettles made by them.

 Can't see the brands you're interested in?
 We couldn't report on some brands, as we didn't get enough responses from their owners, but for reviews of KitchenAid, Tefal, Next and Lakeland, head to our independent kettle reviews.